Cherson (theme): History

 The region had been under Roman and later Byzantine imperial control until the early 8th century, but passed under Khazar control thereafter.
 Byzantine authority was re-established by Emperor Theophilos (r.
 829–842), who displayed interest in the northern littoral of the Black Sea and especially his relations with the Khazars.
 Traditional scholarship dates the establishment of Cherson as the seat of a theme in ca. 833/4, but more recent researchers have linked it with the Byzantine mission to construct the new Khazar capital at Sarkel in 839, and identify Petronas Kamateros, the architect of Sarkel, as the theme's first governor (strategos) in 840/1.
 The new province was at first called ta Klimata, "the regions/districts", but due to the prominence of the capital Cherson, by ca. 860 it was known even in official documents as the "Theme of Cherson".

 The province played an important role in Byzantine relations with the Khazars and later, after the Khazar Khaganate's collapse, with the Pechenegs and the Rus'.
 It was a center for Byzantine diplomacy rather than military activity, since the military establishment in the theme seems to have been small and to have chiefly consisted of a locally raised militia.
 Its weakness is underlined by the stipulation, in the Byzantine treaties with the Rus' of 945 and 971, of the latter's undertaking to defend it against the Volga Bulgars.

-Cherson prospered greatly during the 9th–11th centuries as a centre of Black Sea commerce, despite the city's destruction by Vladimir of Kiev in 988/9 due to a dispute over the daughter of Romanos II, Anna.
+Cherson prospered greatly during the 9th–11th centuries as a centre of Black Sea commerce (the Black Sea being a major center of the Black Sea slave trade), despite the city's destruction by Vladimir of Kiev in 988/9 due to a dispute over the daughter of Romanos II, Anna.
 The city recovered quickly: the city's fortifications were restored and extended to the harbour in the early 11th century.
 At the same time, possibly after the defeat of Georgius Tzul in 1016, the theme was extended over the eastern Crimea as well, as evidenced by the styling of a certain Leo Aliates as "strategos of Cherson and Sougdaia" in 1059.
 The region however was lost again in the late 11th century to the Cumans.
 Almost nothing is known of Cherson in the 12th century, pointing to a rather tranquil period.
 Cherson and its province remained under Byzantine control until the dissolution of the Empire by the Fourth Crusade in 1204, when they passed under the sovereignty of the breakaway Empire of Trebizond (see Perateia).